Pandas DataFrame is a two-dimensional data structure used to store the data in the tabular format. It is similar to spreadsheets or a database table.

 Column Contents : ['Java' 'Python' 'Cobol' 'Javascript']

-is the fastest method available to iterate over the pandas dataframe.
+In general, the itertuples() is one of the fastest methods to iterate over rows in the pandas dataframe.

 I appreciate for taking the time to write the feedback and am glad that you found it helpful.